pjgrenyer/bloomreach-transactional-email/README.md

 ## Integrations

-You can specify either a single intergation:
+You can specify either a single integration:

 ```
 await sendEmail(